What to watch for when buying a converted flat

-The pros of office to residential conversions
+The pros of “office to resi” converted flats

-The cons of office to residential conversions
+The cons of converted flats

 - Limited mortgage options.
 Many lenders are unlikely to lend on homes less than 30m2 and some now make 37m2 their threshold.